-Players awake to find they are captive of the dryads who decide to let the player earn their freedom by fighting on the side of good against Valdis.
-From here the player unravels the mysteries of the game world and attempts to defeat Valdis for revenge.
+After players capture the temple for Valdis though he refuses to pay for your mercenary services that have been rendered and instead he attacks your mercenary group which leave you knocked unconscious while your close friend Drevin is killed.
+Some time later players awake to find they are captive of the dryads who decide to let the player earn their freedom by fighting on the side of good against Valdis after hearing your story.
+From here the player unravels the mysteries of the game world and attempts to defeat Valdis for revenge which will save the world from chaos in turn.

-- Impressive class options with plenty of skill depth.
+- Impressive class options with plenty of skill depth across 4 classes of melee, ranged, nature magic and combat magic.

-- Create your own party and swap between party members at will.
+- Create your own party and swap between party members as you see fi with larger party sizes for higher difficulty levels.

-- A lengthy and interesting campaign to follow.
+- A lengthy and interesting campaign to follow that has you fighting against evil across several fantasy locations.

 Review Platform: PC